 If you feel like you’re on a perimenopausal roller coaster, the good news is that there are smart lifestyle strategies that can help you feel strong and in control.
 Here, we get some perimenopause symptom relief from NHS Doctor, Bella Smith…

-From night sweats to mood swings, irritability and difficulty losing weight, the checklist of symptoms you can experience during the perimenopause can have a significant impact on your daily life.
+From night sweats to mood swings, irritability and difficulty losing weight, the checklist of perimenopause symptoms you can experience can have a significant impact on your daily life.
 But the good news is that there are both medical and lifestyle interventions that can help you turn perimenopause into a positive and powerful experience.

 Hot flushes are the most well-known of the perimenopausal symptom, with around 80% of women affected by them.
 Often felt as an abrupt, sometimes quite dramatic flush of heat that runs through the body, a hot flush can cause sweating and redness, particularly in the facial region.